B2B meaning explained: definition, examples, and how it works

 Examples of B2B companies and industries

 B2B companies operate across every industry.
-Here are common examples:
+Here are common examples of how businesses work together:

 Managing your B2B relationships